Public Matters - Class of 2016

 Ellen Anstey is the Manager of Administration and Engagement at the Tsongas Industrial History Center (TIHC), a partnership between the UMass Lowell Graduate School of Education and Lowell National Historical Park.
 TIHC’s interdisciplinary programs consist of hands-on workshops and tours of historic resources that enable students to explore the Industrial Revolution through multiple perspectives and points of relevance.
 Among her responsibilities is the management of Landmarks of American History and Culture teacher workshops for educators across the country.
 Ellen is the treasurer of the Western Avenue Studio Artists Association and was active for many years as a volunteer for Lowell middle schools and Lowell High School.
 Ellen holds a bachelor’s degree from UMass Lowell and a master’s degree in public history from UMass Boston.
 She is a Lowell resident.

-Maria Aybar is a student at Middlesex Community College (MCC) majoring in History, Politics and Global Studies.
-She is a member of Leadership in Action (formerly the Paul H. Sullivan Leadership Institute).
-Maria interns for Congresswoman Niki Tsongas and is a peer tutor for Computer Applications and Writing at MCC.
+Maria Aybar is a graduate of Middlesex Community College (MCC) majoring in History, Politics and Global Studies.
+She was a member of Leadership in Action (formerly the Paul H. Sullivan Leadership Institute).
+Maria interned for Congresswoman Niki Tsongas and is a peer tutor for Computer Applications and Writing at MCC.
 She was a marketing intern for the Cultural Organizations of Lowell (COOL).
 She is the President of Latino Unidos, the Co-Chair of the Women’s Leadership Network Club, and an Orientation Leader.
 She has volunteered at the Merrimack Valley Food Bank and at Pollard Memorial Library.
 She completed her service learning experience through the Prison Book Program.
 Maria is bilingual in Spanish and English and lives in Lowell.

 Maryann Ballotta is the Director of Research and Development for Public Safety for the City of Lowell.
 Her works encompasses the Lowell Police Department (LPD), Lowell Fire Department, and Emergency Management Service.
 Maryann oversees and manages grant funding from a variety of funding agencies, including the Massachusetts Executive Office of Public Safety and Security, Massachusetts Department of Public Health, Federal Emergency Management Agency and the United States Department of Justice Bureau of Justice Assistance, Office of Justice Programs.
 In 2012, she was awarded the Civilian Achievement Award for her commitment to the LPD.
 She is a graduate of Fitchburg State College, and is currently pursuing a master’s degree in public administration from Framingham State University.
 Maryann lives in Methuen.